 Chapter Two - In the Hearts of Man

 Draco is not bitter.
-He vaguely knows he should be, because if he hadn't sided with Potter, he might still have his magic, might have been better able to protect Luna.
+He vaguely knows he should be, has every right to be, for so many reasons.
+Because if he hadn't sided with Potter, he might still have his magic, might have been better able to protect Luna.
 But, then again, he can't blame Potter.
 After all, he had saved them both.
 Luna, he had snatched straight from Voldemort's stronghold with no backup, helping her piece back together parts of her shattered mind after a month of torture.
 Draco, the week before, because he had tried to stand up for his wife when he had found her, and Potter had been the only one willing to take in and save the now magicless and marked man.
 (And that still hurts sometimes, the complete absence of magic and the feeling of it being ripped away.)

 So, no, he isn't bitter.
-Because Potter had entrusted Luna to him after everything, had trusted him to keep them all together, and that is more than anyone else has ever done.
+Because Potter still entrusted Luna to him after everything, had trusted him to keep them, his family, all together, and that is more than anyone else has ever done.